-Pip goes to school for an hour every day at Mr. Wopsle’s great aunt’s house.
-But Mr. Wopsle’s great aunt sleeps through lessons.
-The best part of school is when Mr. Wopsle performs Shakespeare and poetry for the students, with bloody sword and all.
-Ah, good times.
+Pip goes to school for an hour every day at Mr. Wopsle's great aunt's house.
+It's not exactly a rigorous education.
+Mr. Wopsle's great aunt sleeps through lessons, and then sometimes Mr. Wopsle performs Shakespeare and poetry for the students, with bloody sword and all.

 One night, Pip is practicing his writing with Joe, and he writes a letter to Joe.
-Joe thinks this is pretty much the best thing since sliced bread, and he recognizes his name in Pip’s letters.
+Despite the fact that it's functionally illiterate, Joe thinks this is pretty much the best thing since sliced bread.

 This ends Joe's story.

 After seeing his mother suffer so much, Joe tells Pip he tries to do anything Mrs. Gargery wants and to provide her with anything she needs.
-He apologizes to Pip for not being able to control her temper or her love of the Tickler, but vows his love for Pip.
+He's sorry he can't control her temper or her love of the Tickler, but he sure does love Pip.

 Joe tells the story of how he insisted on adopting Pip, and Pip starts to cry.
 So do we.

-It’s colder than a witch’s broomstick outside, and Joe is starting to worry about his wife, who is out visiting Mr. Pumblechook,
+It's super cold outside, and Joe is starting to worry about his wife, who is out visiting Mr. Pumblechook,

 Pip is confused.
 But before he can be too confused, his sister pounces upon him and subjects him to serious deep cleaning and scrubbing before she sends him off into the freezing cold night air.
 Pip is sad.
 He's never left Joe before.